 “Why did you choose to name your publication 1818 Magazine?”—it’s a question we hear a lot.
 Perhaps you’ve even wondered about the name yourself.

 The year 1818 was exceptionally important, but perhaps not for the reason you think.
 It wasn’t when our little magazine was founded.
-(It’s brand new, in fact.)
-It’s also not the year of an especially important, world-changing event, such as a war or election, that has influenced the thinking of our writers.
+(It’s rather new, in fact.)
+It’s also not the year of an especially memorable historical event, such as a war or an election, that has influenced the thinking of our writers.

 The year 1818 is when Congress started providing government workers with pensions—but that’s absolutely not the inspiration for the title of our publication.

 The reason we chose 1818 as the focus of our digital magazine is because it marks the birth of a very special (and truly horrible) person, Karl Marx—the founder of the modern socialist movement.

 Marx was not a murderer–at least, not that we know of–but his ideas have led to death and destruction on a scale that has never occurred in human history.
 From China and Vietnam to Russia, Cuba, and Venezuela, whenever humans have attempted to impose communism, or anything like it, they have failed, and spectacularly so.
 More than 167 million people were murdered, exiled, or imprisoned by socialist and communist parties in the twentieth century alone.

 When confronted with socialism’s horrific track record, progressives and socialists repeatedly tell us, “That’s just right-wing propaganda!
 No one on the left in America supports authoritarian socialism.
 We are democratic socialists, and that’s totally different!”

 But here’s the thing, many of the socialist horror stories of the twentieth century started as well-meaning, democratic attempts to create socialism.
 The tyranny comes later, usually after socialist policies inevitably cause an economic catastrophe.